 - Attend the required info session, which occurs early in September.*

-- Register and submit your résumé through the online application (registration for the 2016-2017 program year is now open).
+- Register and submit your résumé through the online application.

 *Important deadlines will be covered at the required info session.
 Failure to comply with these deadlines may compromise your eligibility to participate in the program.

 What is the WISP lottery, and how does it work?

 The WISP lottery is the process by which most students obtain their WISP internships (some students set up an independent WISP; more information is below).
 The process will be explained via email to registered students.
 Briefly, it is a unique placement method, in that you, as a student, get to choose your sponsor, rather than the other way around.
 This is intended to level the playing field for all participants, regardless of previous experience, and allows everyone equal opportunity to explore various career options.

 The lottery functions much like the campus housing lottery.
 You will be randomly assigned a lottery time.
 Prior to the lottery day, you should review all the available positions on the WISP website and develop a list of your top five or six WISP choices (you must meet the minimum qualifications for each, be available on the specified dates, AND have housing/transportation already secured).
 On the day of the lottery, you will come to the office with your list and select a WISP from the remaining opportunities.
 Once you have selected a WISP in the lottery, you are obligated to complete that internship.